 The next habit you need to develop to become a good UX copywriter is using appropriate content guidelines.
 Content guidelines are necessary for the copy you create to be uniform and consistent in every way possible.
 You will probably also have to work with UX writers and UX designers who will also follow certain content guidelines, so you need to make sure that all the content you all work on (from text to images to links) follows the appropriate content guidelines fits together well.

 For example, within your copy, you might have to use several links to direct website visitors (and, in turn, potential customers) to the right pages on or off the website.
 Some of these links might be included with anchor text, while others might need to be shortened.
 In this case, you will need a custom URL shortener like Capsulink that will allow you to have consistently shortened links that your audience will be comfortable with.
 With other content and copy your work on, just as with these links, you will need to have consistent formatting and structure.

 #3 Shorten and Simplify Your Copy

-Another fascinating and helpful habit you should develop is shortening and simplifying your copy.
+You should develop another fascinating and helpful habit is shortening and simplifying your copy.
 All the copy you create needs to be clear, concise, and consistent, to put it simply.
-Making it have these three characteristics will allow you to create a consistently high-quality copy, which will definitely make you a better UX copywriter and give you opportunities to work for the best websites in your field and beyond.
+Making it have these three characteristics will allow you to create a consistently high-quality copy, which will make you a better UX copywriter and give you opportunities to work for the best websites in your field and beyond.
 Here are some things you can do to improve your copy:

 - Clearness: Use words and phrases that won’t confuse your audience.
 Don’t use rarely used words and phrases or words and phrases that have multiple meanings.
 Avoid using too much jargon.